The Complete Travel Guide to the Cook Islands

 Visitors to the Cook Islands can stay up to a month!
 Visitor extensions are available, however, which you can learn more about in our guide, How Long Can You Stay in the Cook Islands on a Visitor Visa?

 Which Island to Visit in the Cook Islands

 The Cook Islands is made up of 15 islands split between two island groups, the Southern Group and the Northern Group.
 The most-visited islands and the easiest to get to are the ones in the Southern Group, which is where Rarotonga and Aitutaki are located.
-The Northern Group is some 1,000 km (620 miles) from Rarotonga, requiring a much pricier airfare or charter flight to get to.
+The Northern Group is some 1,000 km (620 mi) from Rarotonga, requiring a much pricier airfare or charter flight to get to.
 Nevertheless, those looking for a true South Seas adventure will be truly welcomed on these islands.